NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/02_AOP_Hyperspectral_Lessons/2b_Spectral_Signatures/2b_Plot_Spectral_Signatures.md

 # Plot Spectral Signatures
-## Interactively plot the spectral signature of a pixel on clicking
+## Interactively plot the spectral signature of a pixel

 ---